-If you’re starting out on keto and wondering how you’re going to manage to deal with those sweet cravings, we’ve got you covered.
+If you’re starting out on the keto diet and wondering how you’re going to manage to deal with those sweet cravings, we’ve got you covered.
 Giving up on cookies is one the hardest efforts ketoers have to make but what if we told you can eat cookies while on keto?

 No, there’s no keto police waiting to attack!